 Drink plenty of fluids

-Fluid intake is critical throughout cancer treatment as becoming dehydrated can deepen fatigue.
-If you find that water tastes funny to you, try one of the following with your water:
+Fluid intake is critical throughout cancer treatment, especially since dehydration can deepen fatigue.
+If you find that water tastes funny to you throughout treatment, try:

-- Adding a splash of 100 percent fruit juice.
+- Adding a splash of 100% fruit juice

 You can also substitute low-sugar sports drinks, unsweetened herbal teas and frozen fruit bars for water.